Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

 Smoothing out each one of the chains of intervals separately, one gets a bigon with vertices at $p$ and $q$; the existence of the embedded bigon constrains the index of $q$ to be $i_q(X_k,Y_l) = 0$, and by the same argument we have

 By assumption, all the other vertices of this polygon give, on the left hand side, extension maps $X_i \xrightarrow{+1} X_{i+1}$, and on the right hand side, extension maps $Y_{i+1} \xrightarrow{+1} Y_i$.
-Since all these maps appear in HN decompositions we must have the following inequality between phases , which together with the previous inequality gives that the phases are all equal.
+Since all these maps appear in HN decompositions we must have the following inequalities between phases

+that, together with the previous inequalities, imply that the phases are all equal.
 But since we excluded the degenerate polygons, at least two of the $K_0$ classes of this object these objects are not multiples of the same class so by $\Xi$-genericity of $\sigma'$ they have distinct phases.
 The three other cases are proven by small variations of this same argument. \end{proof}

 \begin{remark} Note that the two chains might still share a common stable interval; this is not ruled out by the argument above and in fact happens generically.
 Similarly, note that our definition of chain-of-intervals decomposition above does not exclude the possibility that the chain of intervals overlaps with itself.
 Again, in the annulus example consider some algebraic stability condition such that the stable objects are two intervals $I_1,I_2$ connecting the outer and inner boundary, and consider the embedded interval object also connecting the two boundaries but wrapping around more times; this object has a \textsc{cosi} decomposition given by multiple copies of $I_1$ and $I_2$. \end{remark}